revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ## Technical

-1. What is the meaning of Monolithic Application?
+1.What is the meaning of Monolithic Application?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)